j-jh/redesign/html&css/README.md

 # Schedule Template

-A simple template that lets you display events on a timeline, as well as organize them in groups (week days, conference rooms etc…).
+A simple template that lets you display events on a timeline, as well as organize them in groups (week days, conference rooms etc…)

 [Article on CodyHouse](https://codyhouse.co/gem/schedule-template)